How to Motivate Employees Without Throwing Money at Them

 The SMART framework is guaranteed to improve employee motivation and engagement as it makes their goals specific, measurable, achievable, realistic, and time-bound.
 It gives employees a clear sense of direction and helps them organize their everyday tasks to meet targets.

 This also helps you evaluate employee performance and reward them accordingly.
+In cases where performance needs improvement, incorporating a performance improvement plan can provide a structured approach to help employees get back on track.
 A fair rewards mechanism adds to the motivation of employees, and they start putting in extra hard work to get the rewards they deserve.

 Recognize and reward achievements